-The Hoover Presidential Foundation Celebration Banquet came about in 2014 as a way to recognize and celebrate recent achievements of programs and activities on the Hoover campus during the year.
+The Hoover Presidential Foundation Celebration Banquet came about as a way to recognize and celebrate recent achievements of programs and activities on the Hoover campus during the year.
 The celebration continues, as each year more and more gets accomplished!
-This year, for example, we've seen growth in the Library's S.T.E.M. programming, new and increasing sponsorship of a variety of programs including the Uncommon Student Awards, Music on the Village Green, youth Hoover-Ball, author talks and special speakers, and other programs within the National Historic Site.
+This year, for example, we've seen growth in the Library's S.T.E.M. programming, author talks and special speakers, and programs within the National Historic Site.
 As you can see, we have a lot to celebrate!

 The Foundation works in support of the Herbert Hoover Presidential Library and Museum, the Herbert Hoover National Historic Site, and participates in programs led by the West Branch Community Development Group and the City of West Branch.
 Gifts to the Foundation are used in support of a multitude of projects where they fit the Foundation's mission and vision.
-The Celebration Banquet is our largest, most prestigious fundraiser of the year.
-Reserve your seats now, or a table for 10, to hear Col. (ret) Mark Tillman share his stories of piloting Air Force One during the 9/11 attacks in 2001.
+The Celebration Banquet is our largest, most prestigious fundraising event of the year.
+Reserve your seats now, or a table for 10, to hear Margaret Hoover share her stories of reviving the long-running PBS series Firing Line and her interviews with today's top opinion makers.

 ABOUT THE SPEAKER